Suitable alternative employment

 - what terms you're being offered

-If not, you’ll still qualify as redundant and should get redundancy pay.
+The alternative role should start within 4 weeks of your current role ending.
+If not, you'll still qualify as redundant and should get redundancy pay.

-You have the right to a 4-week trial period in an alternative job.
-This should start after you’ve worked your notice period and your existing contract has ended.
+You have the right to a 4-week trial period in an alternative role.
+This should start after you've worked your notice period and your existing contract has ended.
 This avoids any confusion or disputes if the trial does not work out.

 It's a good idea to get the dates for the trial period in writing.
 If you need longer to train for a job, get your employer's agreement in writing with a clear end date.